 Examine ad events such as ad loading and impression tracking to ensure they function as intended.
 Additionally, assess both master and companion ads (if there are any) for optimal performance.

 4. VPAID Tag Tester

-JW Player has developed its Ad Tester for VPAID ads.
-You can use the same tool to check whether the tag will work with JW Player.
-Choose HTML5 for Playback mode and select the desired VPAID mode.
-Enter your ad tag and click on Apply to start the test.
+JW Player offers an Ad Tester specifically designed for VPAID ads.
+With this tool, you can verify if the ad tag is compatible with JW Player.
+Select ‘HTML5’ as the Playback mode and pick the VPAID mode you prefer.
+Input your ad tag and click ‘Apply’ to initiate the testing process.

-The results of the test will appear in the ‘Test Output’ box, as shown above.
+The test results will appear in the ‘Test Output’ box, as shown above.

 Adops Tools for Proxy

 When running ad campaigns that target multiple geographies, it’s essential to view how ads appear in different locations.
 Even if you’re in a location not covered by the campaign, you’ll want to verify the ad display on the site and ensure various creatives are appropriate for their respective regions.